 Renting a Car

 Keep in mind when renting a car that most Oahu hotels and resorts charge up to $35 a day for parking.
 With some that included valet parking where you should really tip the valet when he or she retrieves your car.
 Those are all costs that you should consider when you budget your car rental expense.
+Make sure to familiarize yourself with the rules of the road on Oahu before renting a car.

 If your luggage is small and manageable, you can take Oahu's public transportation, appropriately called, TheBus, which makes numerous stops throughout Honolulu and Waikiki.